Sun Dried Tomato Pesto (Pesto Rosso)

 Scrape the sides of the blender a few times.

-Note – If using sun dried tomatoes soaked in oil, use 1 cup of oil instead of 2 cups.
-Use the oil in which they were soaked to blend the pesto as the oil also has a lot of flavors.
+Note – If sun-dried tomatoes are soaked in oil, use 1 cup instead of 2 cups.
+Use the oil in which they were soaked to blend the pesto, as the oil also has a lot of flavors.

-Transfer the pesto to a clean airtight glass jar.
-Refrigerate for 5-6 days or freeze for up to 3 months.
+Transfer the pesto to a clean, airtight glass jar.
+Cover with a thin layer of olive oil and refrigerate for 5-6 days or freeze for up to 3 months.

 Note – This recipe will make approximately 2 and ½ cups of pesto.
 You can easily half, double, or triple the recipe.